 Mostly, we just lived here.
-A few relatives always asked if we were “still in Buffalo,” as if we got a flat tire in 1999 and our tow truck never came.
-When called for, either of us could launch a spirited defense of Buffalo’s unique merits, its history, even—with a lot of context and footnotes—its weather.2 We would cringe when people flaunted the city’s appearance on some publication’s list of “10 Best Places for Millenials to Buy a Chill Home” or whatever.
+A few relatives would always ask when we saw them if we were “still in Buffalo,” as if we got a flat tire in 1999 and our tow truck never came.
+Either of us could launch a spirited defense of Buffalo’s unique merits, its history, or even—with a lot of context and footnotes—its weather.2 We would cringe when local media flaunted the city’s appearance on a suspect list of “10 Best Places for Millenials to Buy a Chill Home” or whatever.
 There might be people who live in cities not compelled to defend them like a gangly friend on the schoolyard; not many live in Buffalo.

 Photo credit: Buffalo News (though I can’t find the original now)